 The older your troop gets, the more hands-off your role as a troop leader should be.
 You’ll want to let the girls lead more as they progress into higher program levels.
 See our article, Letting Girls Take the Lead, for a detailed guide to age-based, progressive girl leadership.

 Families also become more comfortable as volunteers as their girl progresses!
 You can ask families to become more involved in the troop and share their skills with the girls.
 As girls get older, their ideas get bigger.
-If girls want to try activities that you or troop families aren’t comfortable leading, check out this list of River Valleys’ skill-building volunteers for short-term volunteers with a specific type of talent or expertise.
+If girls want to try activities that you or troop families aren’t comfortable leading, reach out to your local service unit to connect with volunteers who have expertise your girls are interested in, and they may be able to help.